tytydraco/yessleep/out/Somethings_wrong_with_that_comet.md

 "No time to explain.
 We'll talk when you get here."

 Without wasting time, I got ready and almost bolted out the door, then I took a glimpse at my wife who was sleeping like a log.
 I wanted to wake her up and let her know where I was going, but I didn't want to disturb her.
 I quickly wrote a note saying "There is an emergency at work.
 Call me when you can."
-I felt bad leaving like this without waking her up, but I promised myself that I will make up it uo her when I get back.
+I felt bad leaving like this without waking her up, but I promised myself that I will make it up to her when I get back.

 I got in my car and hurried down to work.
 I entered my office and I saw my supervisor surrounded by a lot of people and when we made eye contact he waved his hand to come over.
 While walking over to the desk I asked:

 "What the hell is going on?"

-"The guys from IT didnt find any problem with the computer, hardware or software, but there s more."
+"The guys from IT didnt find any problem with the computer, hardware or software, but there's more."

 I remained still as a statue and my face expression was like I've just seen a ghost.
-All i could imagine was what kind of phenomenon could make something like th....
+All I could imagine was what kind of phenomenon could make something like th....

 "HEY!
-Did you hear what i said?"
+Did you hear what I said?"
 The supervisor's voice pulled me back from my thinking and I responded with a confused look:

 "Uh.. sorry, no. I was..."